ikukonakano/DH110/README.md

 <img width="720" alt="Screen Shot 2022-11-29 at 9 58 21" src="https://user-images.githubusercontent.com/56706104/204607130-b8f371df-0fad-4572-b0b5-dfd2c59a6b68.png">

-Please save the above image for a fullview of the wireflow.
+Please save the above image for a full view of the wireflow.

 This was my first iteration of the high-fidelity prototype.
 This requires user testing and revision to ensure it's making the proper impact.

-**Find the full, FIRST high-fidelity protoype [here](https://www.figma.com/community/file/1179468191852016179)**
+**Find the full, FIRST high-fidelity prototype [here](https://www.figma.com/community/file/1179468191852016179)**

 ## Revision History